minimuutti/minimuutti.github.io/en/blog/_posts/2017-06-10-moving-with-your-dog.md

 We also practiced that my spouse carried stuff outside our apartment to the hallway and I rewarded Miki for staying calmly inside with me.

 As we practised these situations we simultaneously practised for a situation where I "accidentally" dropped the leash.
 When the other end of the leash dropped onto the floor and Miki stopped I marked that behaviour and gave him a reward.
 That gave me an idea that I should teach that to Miki whether we were moving or not.
-Everytime the leash drops he stops :)
+Every time the leash drops he stops :)

 ##### Alternative 2: I take Miki to daycare to my mum on the morning we are moving and we move our stuff as quickly as possible so that I'm able to pick him up before he needs to go outside to do his business.